 So you have decided to do something new and exciting: open an eCommerce store on Shopify.
 It might sound scary for those who are not technologically savvy or do not know where to start.
 And that is okay!
-Instead of letting the learning experience become daunting, there are many Shopify experts and resources out in the Internet world that can help you along the way.
+Instead of letting the learning experience become daunting, there are many Shopify experts, resources, and Shopify tips out in the Internet world that can help you along the way.

 The first step towards managing an eCommerce store is to create your first product.
 With that said, you may or may not already have an idea for your product.
-If not, you can check out this helpful article on finding the perfect product to sell.
-Once you’ve got a product, you need to list it on your store.
+If not, you could learn how to use Printful to make a fully automated Shopify store.
+Once you’ve got a product, you need to list it in your store.

-Let’s go over what it takes to create the very first product on your store step-by-step:
+Let’s go over what it takes to create the very first product in your store step-by-step:

 Step 1: Go to the Products section on your Shopify Admin.